NeuroTechX/moabb/docs/source/README.md

 - Reproducible Research in BCI has a long way to go.
-- While many BCI datasets are made freely available, researchers do not publish code, and reproducing results required to benchmark new algorithms turns out to be more tricky than it should be.
+- While many BCI datasets are made freely available, researchers do not publish code, and reproducing results required to benchmark new algorithms turns out to be trickier than it should be.
 - Performances can be significantly impacted by parameters of the preprocessing steps, toolboxes used and implementation “tricks” that are almost never reported in the literature.

-As a results, there is no comprehensive benchmark of BCI algorithm, and newcomers are spending a tremendous amount of time browsing literature to find out what algorithm works best and on which dataset.
+As a result, there is no comprehensive benchmark of BCI algorithms, and newcomers are spending a tremendous amount of time browsing literature to find out what algorithm works best and on which dataset.

 ### The solution

-The Mother of all BCI Benchmark will:
+The Mother of all BCI Benchmarks allows to:

 - Build a comprehensive benchmark of popular BCI algorithms applied on an extensive list of freely available EEG datasets.